Wealthiscertain/LAGOS_FOOD_PRICES/README.md

 - The price of 1kg of “Rice,imported high quality sold loose” stood at N697.66.
 This showed an increase of 29.38 percent when compared to N539.24 in December 2020.

+**IN CONCLUSION,**

-Rice Medium Grained with a value of 60% recorded the highest increase in price on a Year on year basis
+- Rice Medium Grained with a value of 60% recorded the highest increase in price on a Year on year basis

-Rice local sold loose with a value of 12.9% recorded the highest increase in price on a Month on month basis
+- Rice local sold loose with a value of 12.9% recorded the highest increase in price on a Month on month basis